frochet/jobUCL2013/labs/dns_lab/netkit-lab_dns/README.rst

     dig @server -t type FQDN

-If no server are specified, dig use the default one that you can find in /etc/resolv.conf
+If no server are specified, dig uses the default one that you can find in /etc/resolv.conf

 While doing these request, observe the packets that are exchanged between the differents DNS server.
 Is this what you expected?
 Sketch the Question/response order on the figure below.